Losant/losant-docs/docs/university/course-six-workshop.md

 payload.working.usage = usage;
 ```

-In this Javascript Code, we are using the `os` Node.js module to get the total memory, free memory and calculating percentage usage.
-Then, attaching to the payload on an object called `working`.
+In this Javascript Code, we are using the `os` Node.js module to get the total memory, free memory and calculate percentage usage.
+Then, attach the memory data to the payload on an object called `working`.

 Next, as we did in the last workshop, configure the Device State Node to update these attributes on your device.